OrientedImageryLayer

 • Selection only applies to points in a SceneView and involves thinning overlapping features so no features intersect on screen.
 This has been available since version 4.4.

-• Cluster groups points in a MapView into clusters defined in screen space.
-Each cluster is a point whose size is proportional to the number of features within the cluster.
+• Cluster groups points, lines, or polygons in a MapView into clusters defined in screen space.
+Each cluster is a point geometry whose size is proportional to the number of features within the cluster.
 This has been available since version 4.14.

-• Binning spatially groups points in a MapView into bins clearly defining the area aggregating features in map space.
+• Binning spatially groups points, lines, or polygons in a MapView into bins, clearly defining the area aggregating features in map space.
+Each bin is a polygon geometry typically rendered so its color represents the number of features within the bin.
 This has been available since version 4.24.

 Examples

-// clusters points based on their spatial proximity to other points
+// clusters features based on their spatial proximity to other features

 layer.featureReduction = {